Shirley Knight

 Shirley Knight Hopkins (July 5, 1936 – April 22, 2020) was an American actress who appeared in more than 50 feature films, television films, television series, and Broadway and Off-Broadway productions in her career, playing leading and character roles.
 She was a member of the Actors Studio.

 Knight was nominated twice for the Academy Award for Best Supporting Actress: for The Dark at the Top of the Stairs (1960) and Sweet Bird of Youth (1962).
 In the 1960s, she had leading roles in a number of Hollywood films such as The Couch (1962), House of Women (1962), The Group (1966), The Counterfeit Killer (1968), and The Rain People (1969).
 She received the Volpi Cup for Best Actress for her role in the British film Dutchman (1966).

 In 1976, Knight won a Tony Award for Best Featured Actress in a Play for her performance in Kennedy's Children, a play by Robert Patrick.
 In later years, she played supporting roles in many films, including Endless Love (1981), As Good as It Gets (1997), Divine Secrets of the Ya-Ya Sisterhood (2002), and Grandma's Boy (2006).
 For her performances on television, Knight was nominated eight times for a Primetime Emmy Award (winning three), and she received a Golden Globe Award.

-Early life
+Early life and education

 Knight was born in Goessel, Kansas, the daughter of Virginia (née Webster; 1916-1977) and Noel Johnson Knight (1913-1985), an oil company executive.
 She had a brother and a sister.
 She spent her young life in Mitchell, Kansas, and later lived in Lyons, Kansas, where she graduated from high school.
 She began studying to be an opera singer at age 11.

 At the age of 14, she wrote a short story that was published in a national magazine.
 Knight later attended Phillips University and Wichita State University.
 After studying at the Pasadena Theatre School she began her film career in 1959.
 She then went to New York and began her theatre career.
 She trained in acting with Jeff Corey, Erwin Piscator, Lee Strasberg, and Uta Hagen at HB Studio.